vetty88/equestrian-comps/README.md

 <h2> 😁 Usage </h2>

 This project can be used for For the average horse owner to record their competition results.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-For more examples, please refer to the Documentation

 <h2> ➕ Contributing </h2>

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Regarding this project I respectfully make the following requests regarding contributions:
+<em>Please contact me before forking this repo</em>
 </p>

 <p>

-Please contact me before forking this repo

 <h2> ⁉️ Tests </h2>
 Testing completed and any known issues include the following:
 * Have to tidy a few of the 'test' fields